glenlakehoa/bylaws/bylaws.md

 ## 3.3.
 Number of Directors.

 The Board shall consist of three members.
-After the Declarant's right to appoint directors and officers terminates, the Board shall expand the number of directors to five or seven members, which shall be filled by a vote of the members in accordance with Section 3.5(b).^[this sub-article is modified by the First Amendment to the Bylaws - Ed.]
+After the Declarant's right to appoint directors and officers terminates, the Board shall expand the number of directors to five or seven members, which shall be filled by a vote of the members in accordance with Section 3.5(b). *(this sub-article is modified by the First Amendment to the Bylaws - Ed.)*

 ## 3.4.
 Nomination of Directors.